aquasecurity/traceeshark/README.md

 On Windows and Mac, make sure docker desktop is installed and your user can run containers.

+### Manual installation

+Traceeshark can be installed using a release containing the plugins and other required files.

+Installations are per Wireshark version and may not work with other versions.
+Download the appropriate release, unzip it, and run the installation script (`install.ps1` on Windows and `install.sh` on Linux/Mac)

+:warning: The installation scripts must be run from within their directory

+Now the plugins should be available to your Wireshark installation.

 ## Basic usage

-When using for the first time, the Tracee configuration profile needs to be applied, which defines the custom column view and the event colors.
+When using Traceeshark for the first time, the Tracee configuration profile should be applied.
+The profile defines the custom column view, the event colors and some quick-filter buttons.
 Go to `Edit -> Configuration Profiles...` and select the "Tracee" profile.

 ### Live capture

 Tracee live capture is implemented as an external capture program ("extcap" in Wireshark terminology).
-It is listed as "Tracee: capture" together with regular network interfaces on the main screen.
+It is listed as "Tracee capture" together with regular network interfaces on the main screen.
 It has a settings icon next to it which allows managing Tracee's options before starting the capture.

 #### Preset system

-Currently, persistent management of runtime configuration for Tracee is available using a preset system, configurable via the "Preset control" tab in the configuration window.
+The preset system allows defining a set of options for Tracee that will be used when performing a live capture.
+It can be managed from the "Preset control" tab in the configuration window.
 Use the "Preset" field to select which preset should be used for the capture.
-If the "No preset" option is specfied, the "Tracee options" tab will be used for manually specifying the options.
+The ***Default*** preset which is installed with Traceeshark contains a set of useful events for a generic analysis use-case.

 Instead of selecting a pre-registered preset, a custom preset file can be used instead.
-A preset file simply contains all of Tracee's command line arguments in one line.
+A preset file simply contains all of Tracee's command line arguments.

 A custom preset file can be registered to the preset list using the "Update preset from file" option.
 With this option a new preset can be registered based on the name of the selected file, or an existing preset can be updated.